Git for Network Engineers

 Audience

-This blog post is tailored for absolute beginners who have never used Git before, specifically network engineers seeking to simplify their work with text files, including network device configurations or scripts.
+This blog post is intended for absolute beginners who have never used Git before, specifically network engineers seeking to simplify their work with text files, including network device configurations or scripts.
 If you're new to Git and eager to learn how to harness its power to manage and collaborate on your files, you've come to the right place

 💡